Gary W. Cole, MD, FAAD

 How can moles be treated?
 What are different types of mole removal?

 True moles can be treated by surgical removal.
 Moles cannot be treated by fading or lightening creams, bleaches, freezing, or other chemicals.
-Moles can easily be removed by fairly minor, in-office procedures, including shave removal, punch biopsy, or full surgical excision.
+Moles can easily be removed by fairly minor, in-office procedures, including shave removal, or full surgical excision.

 Regular moles do not necessarily need to be treated.
-Changing or medically suspicious moles must be entirely, surgically removed and sent to a lab for special tissue examination called pathology.
+Changing or medically suspicious moles must be surgically removed and sent to a lab for special tissue examination called pathology.

 Some people like their moles while others may be more bothered by their appearance.
 The cosmetic improvement of the skin is a frequent request among people with moles.
 Moles are desired by some people who feel they confer uniqueness (like Cindy Crawford).
 Other moles produce potential negative social perceptions.

-Although lasers may be used in some countries and by some medical centers to remove some types of moles, laser treatments are not recommended for irregular moles.
+Although lasers may be used in some countries and by some medical centers to remove some types of moles, laser treatments are not recommended for moles.
 Irregular moles need to be surgically removed and the tissue sent for testing.
-While sun spots or lentigines may respond to bleaching or fading creams, freezing with liquid nitrogen, laser, intense pulsed light, and chemical peels, true melanocytic nevi ought not be treated by these methods.
+While sun spots or lentigines may respond to bleaching or fading creams, freezing with liquid nitrogen, laser, intense pulsed light, and chemical peels, true melanocytic nevi should not be treated by these methods.

 Should my moles be removed using Mohs surgery?